-Better results are achieved through the use of cheesecloth, but if you don’t have any, you can count on a clean kitchen towel or a sock.
+I’d recommend using cheesecloth, but if you don’t have it at hand, you can count on a clean kitchen towel or a sock.

-This is definitely one of the best ways to make coffee without using a coffee maker.
+The cold brew method is one of the best ways to make coffee without using a coffee maker.
 And most importantly – no paper filters are required.

 Some of you may be in search of an emergency filter alternative that can be used in place of your regular drip paper filters.

 There is, in fact, an improvised solution that you can easily take advantage of.